catmaid/CATMAID/API_CHANGELOG.md

   Get a list of landmark groups that are linked to the referenced group using a passed in relation, respects reciprocal relations.

+- `POST /{project_id}/landmarks/groups/materialize`:
+  Create pairs of landmark groups along with their landmarks based on a simple description.

 ### Modifications

 - `POST /{project_id}/annotations/query-targets`: